Note

 To suspend Macie for a member account

-2. By using the AWS Region selector in the upper-right corner of the page, select the Region in which you want to suspend Macie for a member account.
+By using the AWS Region selector in the upper-right corner of the page, choose the Region in which you want to suspend Macie for a member account.

-4. In the Accounts table, select the check box for the account that you want to suspend.
+In the Existing accounts table, select the checkbox for the account that you want to suspend Macie for.

 After you confirm the suspension, the status of the account changes to Paused (suspended) in your account inventory.

-As a Macie administrator, you can remove a member account from your organization.
+As an Amazon Macie administrator, you can remove a member account from your organization.
 You do this by disassociating the account from your Macie administrator account.

 If you remove a member account, Macie continues to be enabled for the account and the account continues to appear in your account inventory.
 However, the account becomes a standalone Macie account.
 Macie doesn’t notify the account’s owner when you remove the account.
 Therefore, consider contacting the account owner to ensure that they begin managing settings and resources for their account.